greje656/Questions/hiz.md

 This looked better.
 However it didn't address all of the tracing artifacts we were seeing.
 The results were still plagued with lots of small pixels whose traced rays failed.
 When investigating these failing cases I noticed that they would sometimes get stuck for no apparent reason in a cell along the way.
 It also occurred more frequently when rays travelled in the screen space axes (±1,0) or (0,±1).
 After drawing a bunch of ray diagrams on paper I realized that the cell intersection method proposed in GPU-Pro had a failing case!
 To ensure hiz cells are always crossed, the article offsets the intersection planes of a cell by a small offset.
 This is to ensure that the intersection point crosses the boundaries of the cell it's intersecting so that the trace continues to make progress.

 While this works in most cases there is one scenario which results in a ray that will not cross over into the next hiz cell (see diagram bellow).
 When this happens the ray wastes the rest of it's allocated trace iterations intersecting the same cell without ever crossing it.
 To address this we changed the proposed method slightly.
-Instead of offseting the bounding planes, we choose the appropriate offset to add depending on which plane was intersected (horizontal or vertical).
+Instead of offsetting the bounding planes, we choose the appropriate offset to add depending on which plane was intersected (horizontal or vertical).
 This ensures that we will always cross a cell when tracing:

 ~~~~
 float2 cell_size = 1.0 / cell_count;